root-BB/witcher3map/README.md

 Usage
 --------------------------------------
+Due to the 100MB file limit in Github's fork repository, I placed the files exceeding the 100MB limit in the zip archive to avoid dealing with different servers; Extract the zip before running the application or download it directly from [Nexus page](https://www.nexusmods.com/witcher3/mods/6061).

 Just run the "Witcher 3 Map.exe" or "Witcher 3 Map (x86).exe" file in the downloaded folder.

 The exe file opens the "index.html" file in the Dist folder with Portable Firefox in the Assets folder.
 "The Witcher 3 Map.ps1" file is the source code of the executable files.